dominikstipic/CV/README.md

 # Projects
-The repository contains some of the projects that I have been working on for the past few years.
+This repository contains some of the projects on which I have been working on for the past few years.
 The field with whom I was mostly occupied during these years is deep learning and it's applications on computer vision and natural text.
-For each project, you will find source code and instructions for the task, some tasks have documentation for the implemented systems and further explanations.
+For each project you will find its source code and

 **Mentorship projects**:
 * **The analysis of aerial imagery**: